ksdkamesh99/KNN-Visualiser/README.md

 # Introduction:-

-It is a best Visualiser for implementing KNN Algorithm with 3 different classes i.e A,B,C.
+It is a best Visualiser for implementing K-Nearest Neighbours Algorithm with 3 different classes i.e A,B,C.

 It is implemented completely using JavaScript.